set up the labeled data

 res = np.asarray(clf.ca.estimates[:, 1])

-# Since probabilities are raw: for visualization lets
+# Since probabilities are logprobs -- just for

 # Scale and position around 0.5